-Texting can be added to your communication sequences to boost your chances of getting a response.
+Texting can be added to your communication sequences to boost contact engagement and your chance of getting a response.
 The texts in sequences are best when they connect to other forms of outreach — phone, email, and social — to create a cohesive message and engaging customer experience.

 Texting Communication Sequence Tips

-- Send texts in sequences to schedule quick phone appointments, in-person meetings, or demos.
+- Send a text in sequences to schedule quick phone appointments, in-person meetings, or demos.

 - Pepper your sequences with yes/no questions to bolster engagement.